MetaMorphic-Digital/draw-steel/src/docs/Combat-Encounters.md

 Both the `Base` and the `Squad` combatant groups rely on enemy NPC actors having their organization set in their actor sheet.

-Actors may be added to a combatant group by click&dragging them into the group, or via the `Update Combatant` menu option of a combatants right-click context menu.
+Actors may be added to a combatant group by dragging them into the group, or via the `Update Combatant` menu option of a combatants right-click context menu.

 #### Right-click context menu